Overview

 Session logs and resume

 Each mutation run gets a session ID.
-If you do not pass one explicitly, Acton generates a hash-like ID and starts writing append-only JSON Lines progress to .acton/mutation-sessions/<SESSION_ID>.jsonl.
+Without explicit --mutation-session-id, Acton generates a hash-like ID and appends progress to build/mutation-sessions/<SESSION_ID>.jsonl.

-Use --mutation-session-id when you want to keep that ID stable and continue the same run later:
+Use --mutation-session-id to keep that ID stable and append to the same log on later runs:

 # Start or resume a session for the current worktree changes

-acton test --mutate --mutate-contract Wallet --mutation-diff worktree --mutation-session-id wallet-worktree
+acton test --mutate --mutate-contract Wallet --mutation-diff worktree \

-If you interrupt the run with Ctrl+C, Acton stops without marking the session as finished and prints the exact resume command for that session.
+Interrupting with Ctrl+C stops Acton without marking the session finished and prints the exact resume command for that session.

-Use --mutation-id when you want to focus on one or more mutants from a previous run.
-Pass the mutation numbers shown in the report and keep the same mutation filters you used when those IDs were produced.
+Use --mutation-id to focus on one or more mutants from a previous report.
+Pass the mutation numbers from that report and keep the same mutation filters used when those IDs were produced.

 Examples: